sergey-zededa/edgeViewLauncher/README.md

 Refer to `package.json` build configuration for signing identities and notarization scripts.
 Without signing, users may need to manually bypass Gatekeeper (e.g., `xattr -cr /Applications/EdgeView\ Launcher.app`).

+## Auto-Update

+The application supports automatic updates via GitHub Releases:

+- Checks for updates automatically on startup (production builds only)
+- Users are notified when new versions are available
+- One-click download and installation
+- Manual update check available in Settings

+For detailed information about the auto-update system, see `AUTO_UPDATE.md`.

 ## Additional Documentation

 - `WARP.md` – repository-specific development guidance, architecture notes, and testing instructions
+- `AUTO_UPDATE.md` – detailed auto-update implementation and release process
 - Source code (especially `internal/` and `frontend/`) for the authoritative behaviour of sessions, tunnels, and UI flows